Articles, Insights, and Tutorials

 Soon after the D2X became available, a friend of mine & I were discussing whether or not we should move up to the D2X from our current cameras.

 Most of our talk revolved around the D2X's new CMOS image sensor and its 12.2 million pixel output resolution.
 At that time I owned a Nikon D2H, nearly identical to the D2X in most respects except for the image sensor & output resolution.
 Yes, there were other nice enhancements to the D2X - it had a better LCD screen, a wider-opening (easier access) memory card door, three new features (image overlay, multiple exposure, high-speed crop), some tweaks here and there, but the big difference was the D2X's new high resolution sensor.
 It certainly looked tempting, but I told him I thought it was "just too expensive".
 I'd recently commented to him that I couldn't see myself spending more than $1,999 on a camera again.
 Cameras like the Nikon D100, Canon 20D, Olympus E1, Nikon D70, and the pre-D2Hs Nikon D2H (with its big price drop) showed me that it didn't necessarily require big bucks to buy a high quality digital SLR.
-My computer equipment & software for imaging software was just fine too, thanks to IT support nyc.

 My friend paused for a moment.
 "C'mon, John", he said.
 "Think about it ...
 If not now, when?"